thorlindberg/thesis/dissertation/7-1-3 experiment-library-handshake.md

 A TXON data structure can return "true" for property `valid` for other reasons, such as the lack of an initialiser, because while its contents may be correctly typed it is not a valid TXON structure.
 This allows developers to check if the property exists, to determine if validation was successful.

 Before validating the contents of its input, the handshaking method defines its own properties and methods.
 Its properties consist of the parsed JSON Object and an array of valid types in the JSON specification.
-Its methods consist of the three steps in validating a TXON data structure.
+Its methods consist of the three requirements in validating a TXON data structure.

 `checkJSON` implements a try-catch attempting to parse the input to JSON.